Organic lawn management: Portland, Maine, United States

 In 2018, Portland Protectors led by Avery Yale Kamila and Maggie Knowles convinced the Portland City Council to adopt an organic ordinance requiring organic land care on all public and private property.

+Dover, New Hampshire, United States

+In 2018, the Dover City Council unanimously approved a resolution calling for a "Commitment to Organic Land Management Practices" brought to the Council by resident group Non Toxic Dover, NH and sponsored by Councilor Dennis Shanahan.
+The City began an all-organic turf program for City property in 2020.

-Gardens of Vatican City, Rome, Italy
+Gardens of Vatican City

 In 2019, Rafael Tornini, head of the Garden and Environment Service of the Vatican, announced the 37 acre Gardens of Vatican City had been transitioning to organic management since 2017.

 Delta Dental Stadium, Manchester, New Hampshire, United States

 In 2019, the New Hampshire Fisher Cats began the transition to make Delta Dental Stadium the first professional baseball field that is organically managed.
 Stonyfield, as part of its #playfree campaign to convert recreational spaces to organic management, supported the field's transition.

 New York City public lands, United States

 In 2021, the New York City Council banned the use of synthetic pesticides by city agencies.
 The effort was started by teacher Paula Rogovin's kindergarten class at P.S.
 290.